fadeoutsoftware/WASDI/MiniWasdi/README.md

 - `WASDI_CONFIG_FILE`
   - Path to the config file inside the container.
   - Typical value: `/data/wasdi/wasdiConfig.json`

+- `WASDI_SERVER_MODE`
+  - When set to `1` or `true`, Mini-WASDI runs as a persistent local server.
+  - Processor and workflow installs still happen at startup.
+  - No application is executed.
+  - The container stays alive; the WASDI REST API is available on port 8080.
+  - Publish the port with `-p 8080:8080` when starting the container.

 - `WASDI_CLEAR_HISTORY`
   - Optional flag to clear past process workspaces at startup.
 By default, the system keeps all past process workspaces, which can be useful for debugging and historical reference.
 Setting this flag to `true` will delete all past process workspaces and allow also to start processes marked as CREATED from a previous run.
 If this flag is set, the system will clean the CREATED queue and delete all the processes that have been already executed.